MonsterMannen/TwitchChatVLCMusicBot/README.md

-# TwitchChatVLCMusicBot
+# TwitchChatVLCMusicBot (GUI beta version)
 A simple but useful bot that lets people in twitch chat queue up music for you.

 The bot searches youtube for a match and then plays it through VLC.

-Only tested on Windows.
-Should work on Linux aswell.
+Prebuilt for windows only.

 ## Preview